Hotchkiss H35: Development

 In 1926, it had been decided to provide armour support to the regular infantry divisions by creating autonomous tank battalions equipped with a light and cheap infantry tank, a char d'accompagnement.
 For this role at first the Char D1 was developed which type however, proved to be neither particularly light nor cheap.
 In 1933, the Hotchkiss company under its own initiative presented a plan to produce a lighter design—this was made possible by the application of a new technology to produce cast steel sections to construct an entire hull.
 On 30 June 1933, this proposal was approved by the Conseil Consultatif de l'Armement.
 On 2 August 1933 the specifications were issued: a weight of 6 LT and 30 mm armour protection all around.
 Three prototypes were ordered from Hotchkiss, but the French industry as a whole was also invited to provide alternative proposals for a nouveau char léger.

 This allowed the Renault company to beat Hotchkiss in delivering the first prototype, which later was developed into the Renault R35.
 On 18 January 1935, the first Hotchkiss prototype, not yet made of armour steel, was presented to the Commission d'Expérience du Matériel Automobile (CEMA) at Vincennes; it was a machine gun-armed tankette without turret.
 It was tested until 4 March 1935, when it was replaced by the second identical prototype to be tested until 6 May.
 Both had to be rejected because new specifications had been made on 21 June 1934 that increased the desired armour thickness to 40 mm.
 On 27 June 1935 the commission approved the type on the provision that the necessary changes would be made.
 On 19 August the third prototype was delivered, equipped with a cast APX turret and featuring a redesigned hull; it was tested until 20 September and accepted.

 On 6 November 1935 a first order was made for 200 vehicles.
 Though it should have been completed between July 1936 and July 1937, the first production vehicle was in fact delivered on 12 September 1936.
 A first additional order had already been made of 92 on 7 September 1936, to be completed in November 1937.
 A third one of 108 vehicles followed on 23 January 1937, to be completed in September 1938.
 These vehicles had the series number 40000 to 40400.
 By 1 January 1937 132 hulls had been produced.
-None of these had at that date yet been fitted with a turret.
+None of these had at that date been fitted with a turret.